derhansen/sf_event_mgt/Documentation/ForAdministrators/RssFeed/Index.rst

    tt_content.stdWrap.editPanel = 0

 **Important**
-If the sf_event_mgt plugin is located in different column than default (0), then you extend the TypoScript as
+If the sf_event_mgt plugin is located in different column than default (0), you need to extend the TypoScript as following:
-following:

 .. code-block:: typoscript